nettivastaava/Verkkokauppa/documentation/installation.md

 - Run `npm start` in the root of both repositories

-- If everything worked out well, the application should start in port 3000
+- If everything worked out well, the application should be available on port 3000